mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 of society.
 With rare exceptions, Zhodani are extremely patriotic.
 Zhodani citizens possess a high degree of personal honesty.
-Indeed, the Zhodani feel uncomfortable in most places outside the Consulate, where ‘liars and thieves are allowed to wander around loose’.
+Indeed, the Zhodani feel uncomfortable in most places outside the Consulate, where 'liars and thieves are allowed to wander around loose'.
 Privacy of thoughts is highly respected among the Zhodani upper classes, although proles have no such right.
 Nobles have almost complete right of personal privacy, and intendants nearly as much.
 Rights of foreign nationals vary with whatever treaty is in